conal/quotes/quotes.md

 "Art is a lie that makes us realize truth." - Picasso

-"The foolish man seeks happiness in the distance, the wise grows it under his feet." - James Oppenheim
+"The foolish man seeks happiness in the distance; the wise grows it under his feet." - James Oppenheim

-"As tedious as arguing about definitions is, it can't hold a candle to arguing without definitions." - David R MacIver
+"As tedious as arguing about definitions is, it can't hold a candle to arguing without definitions." - [David R MacIver](http://www.drmaciver.com/tag/bad-arguments/)

 "On two occasions I have been asked, -- 'Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?'
 In one case a member of the Upper, and in the other a member of the Lower, House put this question.
 I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question." - Charles Babbage